Federated Domain Generalization: A Survey: PRELIMINARIES

 \subsection{Domain Adaptation}

 Recent studies \cite{recht2019imagenet, hendrycks2019benchmarking, yang2021generalized} have indicated that deep learning models are vulnerable to significant performance degradation when evaluated on out-of-distribution datasets, even with minor variations in the data generation process.
 Specifically, it demonstrated that deep learning models exhibit limited generalization capacity, which can significantly impact their performance when deployed in real-world scenarios.
-DA \cite{saenko2010adapting, lu2020stochastic, saito2018maximum, ganin2015unsupervised, long2015learning, liu2020open, li2021learning} emerged as a strategy to circumvent the out-of-distribution (OOD) data challenge by collecting a subset of data from the target domain, thereby enabling the adaptation of a model trained on a source domain with disparate distributions to the target domain.
+DA \cite{saenko2010adapting, lu2020stochastic, saito2018maximum, ganin2015unsupervised, long2015learning, liu2020open, li2021learning} emerged as a strategy to circumvent the OOD data challenge by collecting a subset of data from the target domain, thereby enabling the adaptation of a model trained on a source domain with disparate distributions to the target domain.
 Fig.~\ref{compare1} compares traditional ML tasks and DA tasks.
-The basic idea behind DA is that even though the source and target domains may be different, they may still share some underlying structures or patterns that can be leveraged to improve the performance of a model in the target domain, summarized as \textbf{Definition 2}.
+The basic idea behind DA is that, despite variations between source and target domains, shared underlying structures or patterns can be exploited to enhance model performance in the target domain, as delineated in \textbf{Definition 2}.